History of Mineral Wells ISD Schools

 1963 building is Fannin Elementary School until closed in 1973.

 1920 Barber School, 1800 NE 1st Avenue, is built.
-An addition is made in 1942 and is named Cullen Grimes after a long time principal.
-Today the location is used by the Alternative School.
+An addition is made in 1942 and is named Cullen Grimes after a long-time principal.

 1921 Mineral Wells ISD is created by the 37th Texas Legislature.

 1926 East Side School, 701 SE 9th Avenue, is built.
-An edition is added in 1942 and name changed to William B. Travis School.
+An edition is added in 1942 and the name was changed to William B. Travis School.

 1951-1954 Junior High School is located at Kidwell Heights location but moves to 101 NW 5th Avenue during semester break.
 This is the site of Second High School.